cbarkr/blog/content/homelab/v2/part 4.md

 sudo ufw allow 53
 ```

-Due to the way Caddy and AdGuard are configured (as you'll see in a moment), the unprivileged ports must be opened up as well:
+The unprivileged ports must be opened up as well (as for why, you will see in a moment):

 ```bash
 sudo ufw allow 4443